-The pulse schemes in Fig. 2 make use of PHIP-NMR to quantitatively characterize these kinetic and relaxation parameters for asymmetric complexes at low micromolar concentration, i.e. the conditions in which p-H2 hyperpolarization is typically used for the detection of dilute substrates.
+The pulse schemes in Fig. 2 make use of PHIP NMR to quantitatively characterize these kinetic and relaxation parameters for asymmetric complexes at low micromolar concentration, i.e., the conditions under which $p-H_2$ hyperpolarization is typically used for the detection of dilute substrates.
 The relevant spin operators at specified time points in the pulse schemes are indicated.

-The experiment sketched in Fig. 2a can monitor $p-H_2$ association as well as the decay of the hydrides' spin order as a function of the delay time $\Delta$ .
-The first spin echo (between time-points a and d) allows implementing a phase cycle to
+The experiment sketched in Fig. 2a can monitor p-H2 association as well as the decay of the hydrides' spin order as a function of the delay time $\Delta$ .
+The first spin echo (between time points a and d) allows implementation of a phase cycle to separate the hydride signals produced by p-H2 association with the complex during the bubbling period from those resulting from p-H2 association during the exchange/relaxation period $\Delta$ .
+After the time $\Delta$ the spin order is converted to antiphase magnetization, refocused and acquired.
+By storing each individual scan separately, it is then possible to monitor either the hydride decay or the association of p-H2 with the